wwivbbs/docs/wwivnetlinux.md

 _**Getting mail config**_

-We use fetchmail+procmail to pull WWIVnet messages from 1@1.
-You will need the following:

-1. .fetchmailrc configured with your username and password for the POP3 server at 1@1 (skulls.wwivbbs.com)
-2. .procmailrc in the wwiv base configured to dump a copy of the messages

-Of these two, .procmailrc is already set up for you by the install.sh to dump to the PPP inbound, and the only change you need to make for .fetchmailrc is to add your credentials. for example, the poll line:

-poll skulls.wwivbbs.com with proto POP3
-user 'youruserid' there with password 'yourpassword' is 'wwiv' here

-replace youruserid with your login and yourpassword with your password.
-**NOTE:** This is NOT your login to the Skulls and Crossbones BBS, it's the separate id/password you got from Eli for the SMTP server.

 _**Sending mail config**_

 There isn't much of anything special to do for sending mail; all the pieces you need are already in place if you have done everything above.
 Sending a message in the BBS will cause the system to prepare outbound mail when you log out.

-The only thing you can edit if you want is ${WWIV_DIR}/bin/callout.py.
-Change the line: tn.write("MAIL FROM: bbsname@skulls.wwivbbs.com\n") to reflect your SMTP login name.
-This isn't necessary, but it may help with troubleshooting.

-callout.py - is used to send WWIVnet messages to 1@1 right now.
-It basically takes the place of a full-fledged MTA like postfix for sending mail.
-It currently assumes python 2.x, so if your system is python 3.x, you will have to make sure you are calling callout.py with the right version of python.

 _**Putting it all together**_

-And finally, we have three scripts to handle inbound/outbound mail that do some checking and preprocessing to manage the details.
-These are all in the ${WWIV_DIR}/bin directory. inbound.sh - calls fetchmail, processes all the inbound files and inserts them into the BBS outbound.sh - looks for all the output files from the BBS, converts them into the appropriate format, and sends them out via callout.py processmail.sh - a wrapper for inbound.sh and outbound.sh to make it easy to schedule WWIVnet checks via cron.
 How often you schedule mail checks is entirely up to you, but every 15 minutes or so is probably more than sufficient.
 At this point, WWIVnet should be working well enough to handle sending mail between systems.
 If you are still having issues, you will need to resolve them before moving on to Message Subs.
 Look for help in the irc channel if you are stuck.

 _**Subscribing to Message Subs**_

 This is abbreviated information (and some gotchas for Linux).
 Please see the Full WWIV Docs for detailed information on setting up subs if this isn't enough info.
 Now that we've gotten through all of the setup and tested with some netmail, it's time to actually add some subs.
-The first thing you need to do is look at your ${WWIV_DIR}/wwivnet/SUBS.LST to see all the available WWIVnet subs.
+The first thing you need to do is look at your ${WWIV_DIR}/nets/wwivnet/subs.lst to see all the available WWIVnet subs.
 For example, a few of the core subs are:
 1 1 R WWIVNET Sysop Area
 GENCHAT 1 R WWIVNET General Chat
 WWIVDEV 1 R WWIV Development